Signed in as:

 He is not very expressive and rarely shows feelings except in rare situations in which he explodes and then quickly withdraws.

-He does not see issues in the relationship and accuses Emma of getting 'carried away' with her feelings.
-He believes she is the one that will benefit from therapy and hopes he can continue without much change.
+Phillip accuses Emma of getting 'carried away' with her feelings.
+He believes she is the one that will benefit from therapy and hopes he can be supportive to that end.

 He hopes therapy will change Emma